40478641/Group4/Use_Case.md

 ##Success End Condition
 Will show the top populated countries in a continent
 ##Failed End Condition
-Output will not produced
+Output will not produce
 ##Primary Actor
 Developer
 ##Trigger
- Developer collect the World data from world.sql
+ Developer collects the World data from world.sql
 ##MAIN SUCCESS SCENARIO
  1. Developer collects name of the countries and population to get the top populated countries for.
  2. Developer filters the top populated countries